zakenaio/pp5-tonality/TESTING.md

 ## Defensive Programming

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Defensive programming (defensive design) is extremely important!

-When building projects that accept user inputs or forms, you should always test the level of security for each.
-Examples of this could include (not limited to):

-Forms:
-- Users cannot submit an empty form
-- Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

-MS3 (Flask) | MS4/PP4/PP5 (Django):
-- Users cannot brute-force a URL to navigate to a restricted page
-- Users cannot perform CRUD functionality while logged-out
-- User-A should not be able to manipulate data belonging to User-B, or vice versa
-- Non-Authenticated users should not be able to access pages that require authentication
-- Standard users should not be able to access pages intended for superusers

-You'll want to test all functionality on your application, whether it's a standard form, or uses CRUD functionality for data manipulation on a database.
-Make sure to include the `required` attribute on any form-fields that should be mandatory.
-Try to access various pages on your site as different user types (User-A, User-B, guest user, admin, superuser).

-You should include any manual tests performed, and the expected results/outcome.

-Testing should be replicable.
-Ideally, tests cases should focus on each individual section of every page on the website.
-Each test case should be specific, objective, and step-wise replicable.

-Instead of adding a general overview saying that everything works fine, consider documenting tests on each element of the page (ie. button clicks, input box validation, navigation links, etc.) by testing them in their happy flow, and also the bad/exception flow, mentioning the expected and observed results, and drawing a parallel between them where applicable.

-Consider using the following format for manual test cases:

-Expected Outcome / Test Performed / Result Received / Fixes Implemented

-- **Expected**: "Feature is expected to do X when the user does Y."
-- **Testing**: "Tested the feature by doing Y."
-- (either) **Result**: "The feature behaved as expected, and it did Y."
-- (or) **Result**: "The feature did not respond to A, B, or C."
-- **Fix**: "I did Z to the code because something was missing."

-Use the table below as a basic start, and expand on it using the logic above.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-Defensive programming was manually tested with the below user acceptance testing:

 | Page | Expectation | Test | Result | Fix | Screenshot |
 | --- | --- | --- | --- | --- | --- |